Alexandre Jacques François Bertrand

-Alexandre Jacques François Bertrand (25 April 1795 – 22 January 1831) was a French physician and mesmerist who was a native of Rennes.
+Alexandre Jacques François Bertrand (25 April 1795 – 22 January 1831) was a French medical doctor and mesmerist who was a native of Rennes.
 He was the father of archaeologist Alexandre Bertrand (1820–1902) and mathematician Joseph Bertrand (1822–1900).
-He was also an ally of philosopher Pierre Leroux (1798–1871) and the Saint-Simonians.
+He was also an ally of the philosopher Pierre Leroux (1798–1871) and the Saint-Simonians.

 Bertrand is remembered for his scientific investigations of animal magnetism and somnambulism.
-In his public lectures on animal magnetism he spoke confidently about the existence of "magnetic fluid", but through experience and reflection he later changed his mind, becoming a leading critic of its existence.
+In his public lectures on animal magnetism, he spoke confidently about the existence of a "magnetic fluid", but through experience and reflection he later changed his mind, becoming a leading critic of the fluid theory.

 From 1825 to 1830 Bertrand published numerous articles in the progressive journal Le Globe.